1. Vendor and Product Reality

 2. The Architectural Gap

-The structural property Fireworks' architecture does not exhibit is semantic admissibility evaluation inside the generation loop.
-The platform's contract with its customer is to deliver model output as fast as the hardware allows; the governance properties of that output remain entirely those of the underlying model weights.
-There is no architectural distinction between a token whose emission is consistent with the agent's persistent semantic state and a token whose emission silently violates that state — both flow through FireAttention, both are committed to the streaming response, both reach the consumer.
-The platform optimizes delivery; it does not evaluate what it delivers.
+The structural property the disclosed architecture adds above a serving platform is semantic admissibility evaluation inside the generation loop.
+A serving platform's contract with its customer is to deliver model output as fast as the hardware allows; the governance properties of that output are those of the underlying model weights and of whatever the customer composes around them.
+At the serving layer, a token whose emission is consistent with an agent's persistent semantic state and a token whose emission diverges from that state are handled identically, since the distinction between them is drawn at the admissibility layer rather than at the delivery layer.
+Serving optimizes delivery; the disclosed gate evaluates what is delivered.

-The gap matters precisely because Fireworks' value proposition is speed.
-Inference latency optimization unlocks real-time applications — voice agents, live coding assistants, interactive simulations, agentic browsers — and those are exactly the applications where post-hoc human review is not available.
-A conversational agent that produces a response in two hundred milliseconds has two hundred milliseconds within which governance must occur or not occur at all.
-A slow system that produces a semantically inadmissible response can be caught by a reviewer; a fast system delivers the same response before review is possible.
-Speed does not create the admissibility problem, but it amplifies its consequences and forecloses the wraparound mitigations that slower pipelines depend on.
+The layering matters precisely because the value proposition of a serving platform is speed.
+Inference latency optimization unlocks real-time applications, voice agents, live coding assistants, interactive simulations, agentic browsers, and those are applications in which a human reviewer is not positioned between generation and delivery.
+A conversational agent that produces a response in two hundred milliseconds has two hundred milliseconds within which governance can be applied.
+In a slower pipeline, a semantically inadmissible response can be surfaced to a reviewer before delivery; in a real-time pipeline, delivery and generation are close enough together that the governance step is most naturally placed inside the loop.
+Speed does not create the admissibility question, but it determines where in the stack the answer has to be computed.

 3. What the AQ Inference-Control Primitive Provides

-The Adaptive Query inference-control primitive specifies that generation in a conforming system pass through an admissibility gate that operates inside the generation loop, on per-transition granularity, against a persistent semantic state.
+The Adaptive Query inference-control primitive describes generation passing through an admissibility gate that operates inside the generation loop, on per-transition granularity, against a persistent semantic state.
 The gate is not a post-hoc filter and not a system-prompt instruction; it is a structural element of the generation process.
-For streaming generation, each token or token group is evaluated as it is produced, and only admissible tokens are committed to the output stream.
-Inadmissible candidates are suppressed, redirected, or trigger a graduated response (refuse, defer, request clarification, downgrade confidence) before any commitment to the consumer occurs.
+Each candidate transition is evaluated as it is produced, and only admitted transitions advance; rejected candidates are suppressed before commitment, and candidates that require expansion are decomposed and re-evaluated.
+In an integrated deployment, that per-transition evaluation maps onto per-token or per-token-group commitment so that only admissible content reaches the consumer's stream.
+The disclosure further describes a graduated response, spanning warning, correction, and halt, that engages before any commitment to the consumer occurs.

 The primitive is composed of four interlocking properties.
-Pre-generation distinction recognizes that preventing inadmissible output is structurally cheaper and more reliable than detecting and retracting it after delivery; it shifts the locus of governance from the output channel to the generation step itself.
-The entropy-bounded property constrains generation to the semantic budget of the context — the agent does not produce more semantic claim than its evidence and authority justify, regardless of what the underlying model is willing to hallucinate.
+Pre-generation distinction places the locus of governance at the generation step itself rather than on the output channel, so that an inadmissible transition is addressed before delivery rather than retracted after it.
+The entropy-bounded property constrains generation to the semantic budget of the context, so that in the described embodiments the agent's semantic claim is bounded by its evidence and authority rather than by the underlying model's output distribution alone.
 The persistent-state property maintains a governed semantic state across turns and across requests, so admissibility is evaluated against an accumulating context rather than against each prompt in isolation.
-The model-agnostic property means the same admissibility layer governs any model — Llama, Mixtral, DeepSeek, a customer fine-tune — so governance is consistent across the model catalog and survives model migration.
+The model-agnostic property means the same admissibility layer governs any model, Llama, Mixtral, DeepSeek, a customer fine-tune, so governance is consistent across the model catalog and survives model migration.

 4. Composition Pathway

-The new commercial surface is governed inference for customers in regulated industries — healthcare, financial services, legal, regulated communications, defense — that need sub-second latency and a structural governance guarantee that survives model swaps, prompt-injection attempts, and jailbreak research.
-The gate belongs to the customer's authority taxonomy and semantic state, not to Fireworks' moderation policy, so a customer's governance posture is portable and survives platform migrations — which paradoxically makes Fireworks stickier, because the platform's serving-layer performance is what differentiates its access to that substrate.
+The new commercial surface is governed inference for customers in regulated industries, healthcare, financial services, legal, regulated communications, defense, that need sub-second latency together with a structural governance layer that persists across model swaps, prompt-injection attempts, and jailbreak research.
+The gate belongs to the customer's authority taxonomy and semantic state, not to Fireworks' moderation policy, so a customer's governance posture is portable and survives platform migrations, which paradoxically makes Fireworks stickier, because the platform's serving-layer performance is what differentiates its access to that substrate.
 Customers who today refuse to put real-time AI on the critical path because they cannot govern its output gain a structural reason to deploy it.

 5. Commercial and Licensing Implication